zzhang82/web422/notes/angular-intro.md

 After the React topic coverage, you have a basis for understanding *modern* client-side app building.

 It all starts with *components*, introduced recently.
 The app is composed of a hierarchy of nested or contained components, and each encapsulates is visible content and appearance, its interaction code, and interfaces to other components and services.
-This is arguably the most important concept in angular.
+This is arguably the most important concept in Angular.

 In code, the component architecture is driven by the design and coding environment of the TypeScript programming language.
 The organization of a folder to hold the component's source code, as well as the all the other bits have been influenced.